scharlau/temperature_stories_django/README.md

 # Temperature Stories with Python Django
-A 'deliberate practice' exercise with python web framework Django that converts temperatures and generates stories.
+This is a 'deliberate practice' exercise with the python web framework Django that converts temperatures and generates stories.
 This example walks you through building a basic Django application without a database.
+Instead, the focus is on displaying content, and using forms for interaction.

+Django follows a model-view-controller architecture so that you can put code in a 'good' place for reuse.
+However, in Django the names are different.
+Models are models,  views in Django are controllers, and it uses templates as views.
+Remember this as we go forward and it will help to keep things clearer.

 The goal of 'deliberate practice' is to think about how you'd solve this challenge, and to work at developing code to make this work.
 There is no single 'correct' version of this code.
 The purpose of the exercise it become familiar with different ways of making the application work.
-You should explore how this simple application is done in Rails so that you understand how variables in controllers are show up in the views you see in the browser.
+You should explore how this simple application is done in Django so that you understand how variables in views show up in the templates you see in the browser.

 Under 'deliberate practice' we offer up the challenge, then think about options for developing a solution, and code for 12 minutes.
 After that we pause to discuss how people are approaching the problem, and what they're trying to do.
 This should be repeated three times and then wrapped up with time for people to express what they found most useful during the session.
 This should take an hour.